HypothesisWorks/hypothesis/CONTRIBUTING.rst

 In particular a reviewer should ask the following:

-1. Does the testing for this adequately capture the bug? t's OK for some changes to be untested if they would be incredibly hard to test, but in this case the reviewer and author should work together to see if they can figure out an approach that works.
+1. Does the testing for this adequately capture the bug?
+It's OK for some changes to be untested if they would be incredibly hard to test, but in this case the reviewer and author should work together to see if they can figure out an approach that works.